MicrosoftDocs/cross-device/project-rome-docs/iOS/api-reference/activities/useractivities/MCDUserActivitySession.md

 @interface MCDUserActivitySession : NSObject
 ```

-This class tracks a user activity ([MCDUserActivity](MCDUserActivity.md) instance) while the user is engaged in that activity.
+This class tracks engagement for a specified user activity ([MCDUserActivity](MCDUserActivity.md) instance).

 A [MCDUserActivity](MCDUserActivity.md) is associated with an MCDUserActivitySession which tracks how long the user is engaged in that activity.
 For example, an activity such as watching a movie can occur on-and-off over the course of multiple days.
 When the user first starts the new activity of watching a movie, a MCDUserActivitySession must be created.
 It should be disposed when the user switches to a different activity.
 When the user resumes, the app should create another **MCDUserActivitySession** from the original [MCDUserActivity](MCDUserActivity.md) to track the activity as long as the user is watching the movie.